laksh-bhat/mlstorm/README.md

 ### Implementation Details

-1. All the learning algorithms are implemented in Trident and use external EJML and Weka libraries.
+1. All the learning algorithms are implemented in `Trident` and use external `EJML` and `Weka` libraries.
 All these libraries reside in the /lib directory in the project home directory.
 Look at m2-pom.xml to get an idea about the project dependencies.

 2. The consensus clustering algorithm (topology.weka.EnsembleClusteringTopology) uses 2-level (shallow!) deep-learning technique.
 We experimented with relabelling and majority voting based schemes without success on a stream.
-Interested readers are encouraged to look at Vega-Pons & Ruiz-Shulcloper, 2011 (A Survey of Clustering Ensemble Algorithms) and Wei-Hao Lin, Alexander Hauptmann, 2003 (Meta-classification: Combining Multimodal Classifiers) for detailed explanation of the techniques.
+Interested readers are encouraged to look at `Vega-Pons & Ruiz-Shulcloper, 2011 (A Survey of Clustering Ensemble Algorithms) and Wei-Hao Lin, Alexander Hauptmann, 2003 (Meta-classification: Combining Multimodal Classifiers)` for detailed explanation of the techniques.

 ### Experiments

 2. Our implementation of consensus clustering uses the MddbFeatureExtractorSpout to inject feature vectors.
 All the base clusterers we use implement [weka.clustereres interface] (http://weka.sourceforge.net/doc.dev/weka/clusterers/Clusterer.html).
-The ensemble consists of SimpleKMeans, DensityBasedClusterer, FarthestFirst, HierarchicalClusterer, EM and FilteredClusterer with base algorithm being SimpleKMeans.
+The ensemble consists of `SimpleKMeans, DensityBasedClusterer, FarthestFirst, HierarchicalClusterer, EM and FilteredClusterer (with underlying algorithm being SimpleKMeans)`.
 The meta-clustering algorithm is density based.
 If you want modify/replace these algorithms, you may do so by updating the Enum class - bolt.ml.state.weka.utils.WekaClusterers and the factory methods in bolt.ml.state.weka.utils.WekaUtils.
 We use default parameters for individual clusterers but you may inject the appropriate options that can be handled by weka OptionHandler.
-For example, you can find all the available options for [SimpleKMeans] ( http://weka.sourceforge.net/doc.dev/weka/clusterers/SimpleKMeans.html), which could be specified as a Java String[].
-If the options are incorrect, we throw a RuntimeException wrapping the actual exception thrown by Weka.
+For example, you can find all the available options for [SimpleKMeans] ( http://weka.sourceforge.net/doc.dev/weka/clusterers/SimpleKMeans.html), which could be specified as a Java String[]. `If the options are incorrect, we throw a RuntimeException wrapping the actual exception thrown by Weka.`

   a.
 To submit the topology one can fire away the following command.